Yourstress/NetworkScopes/README.md

 NetworkScopes for Unity
 =======================
 NetworkScopes is a powerful and lightweight Networking library for Unity built on UNet LLAPI focused on two things:
-- Delivering great performance while utilizing minimal bandwidth use.
+- Delivering great performance while using the minimum bandwidth.
-- Allowing clean, strong-typed network code.
+- Allowing clean, oraganized and strong-typed network code.

 Features
 --------